Scelidosaurus: Classification and phylogeny

 Scelidosaurus was placed in the Dinosauria by Owen in 1861.
 In 1868/1869 Edward Drinker Cope proposed a family Scelidosauridae in a double lecture but this was only published in December 1871; therefore it was Thomas Henry Huxley who validly named the Scelidosauridae in 1869.
 In the nineteenth century almost any armoured dinosaur then known has been considered a member of the Scelidosauridae.
 In the later twentieth century, the term was used for an assembly of "primitive" ornithischians close to the ancestry of ankylosaurs and stegosaurs, such as Scutellosaurus, Emausaurus, Lusitanosaurus and Tatisaurus.
 Today, paleontologists usually consider the Scelidosauridae paraphyletic, thus not forming a separate branch or clade; however, Benton (2004) lists the group as monophyletic.
 The family was resurrected by Chinese paleontologist Dong Zhiming in his 2001 description of Bienosaurus, a thyreophoran sharing close affinities with Scelidosaurus.

 Scelidosaurus was an ornithischian.
 It was the oldest ornithischian known until the description of Geranosaurus in 1911.
 During the twentieth century, it has been classified at different times as an ankylosaur or stegosaur.
 Alfred von Zittel (1902), William Elgin Swinton (1934), and Robert Appleby et al. (1967) identified the genus as a stegosaurian, though this concept then encompassed all armoured forms.
 In a 1968 paper, Romer argued it was an ankylosaur.
 In 1977, Richard Thulborn of the University of Queensland attempted to reclassify Scelidosaurus as an ornithopod similar to Tenontosaurus or Iguanodon.
 Thulborn argued Scelidosaurus was a lightly built bipedal dinosaur adapted for running.
 Thulborn's 1977 theories on the genus have since been rejected.

 This debate is still ongoing; at this time, Scelidosaurus is considered to be either more closely related to ankylosaurids than to stegosaurids and, by extension, a true ankylosaur, or basal to the ankylosaur-stegosaur split.
 The stegosaur classification has fallen out of favor, but is seen in older dinosaur books.
 Cladistic analyses have invariably recovered a basal position for Scelidosaurus, outside of the Eurypoda.
+In their comprehensive review on ornithischian phylogeny, André Fonseca and colleagues recoved Scelidosaurus as a basal thyreophoran outside of Eurypoda and defined Scelidosauridae in the PhyloCode as "the largest clade containing Scelidosaurus harrisonii, but not Ankylosaurus magniventris and Stegosaurus stenops".

 The position of Scelidosaurus according to a cladistic study of 2011 is shown by this cladogram:

 In the 2022 monograph on Scelidosaurus by David Norman, a different relationship amongst thyreophorans was found, with Stegosauria being the most basal group, and Scelidosaurus being most closely related to Ankylosauria.

 Fossil records of thyreophorans more basal than Scelidosaurus are sparse.
 The more "primitive" Scutellosaurus, also found in Arizona, was an earlier genus which was facultatively bipedal.
 A trackway of a possible early armoured dinosaur, from around 195 million years ago, has been found in France.
 Ancestors of these basal thyreophorans evolved from early ornithischians similar to Lesothosaurus during the Late Triassic.